Louis VIII of France

-Louis, as prince and fulfilling his father's crusading vow, led forces during the Albigensian Crusade in support of Simon de Montfort the Elder, from 1219 to 1223, and as king, from January 1226 to September 1226.
-Crowned king in 1223, Louis' ordinance against Jewish usury, a reversal of his father's policies, led to the establishment of Lombard moneylenders in Paris.
+As prince and fulfilling the crusading vow of his father, Philip II, Louis led forces during the Albigensian Crusade in support of Simon de Montfort the Elder, from 1219 to 1223, and as king, from January 1226 to September 1226.
+Crowned king in 1223, Louis's ordinance against Jewish usury, a reversal of his father's policies, led to the establishment of Lombard moneylenders in Paris.

-Louis' campaigns in 1224 and 1226 against the Angevin Empire gained him Poitou, Saintonge, Périgord and Angoumois as well as numerous cities in Languedoc, thus leaving the Angevin Kings of England with Gascony as their only remaining continental possession.
-Louis died in November 1226 from dysentery, while returning from the Albigensian Crusade, and was succeeded by his son Louis IX.
+Louis's campaigns in 1224 and 1226 against the Angevin Empire gained him Poitou, Saintonge, and La Rochelle as well as numerous cities in Languedoc, thus leaving the Angevin Kings of England with Gascony as their only remaining continental possession.
+Louis died in November 1226 from dysentery, while returning from the Albigensian Crusade, and was succeeded by his son, Louis IX.

 Prince Louis

 Early years

-Born 5 September 1187, Louis was the son of Philip II of France and Isabelle of Hainaut.
+Born 5 September 1187, Louis was the son of King Philip II "Augustus" of France and Isabella of Hainault.
 His mother died in 1190, but Louis was not formally invested as Count of Artois.
-Instead his father allowed him a nominal control over the county to learn about governance.
-In summer 1195, a marriage between Louis and Eleanor of Brittany, niece of Richard I of England, was suggested for an alliance between Philip II and Richard, but it failed.
+Instead, his father allowed him a nominal control over the county to learn about governance.
+In summer 1195, a marriage between Louis and Eleanor of Brittany, niece of King Richard I of England, was suggested for an alliance between Philip II and Richard, but it failed.

 On 23 May 1200, Louis was married to Blanche of Castile, daughter of King Alfonso VIII of Castile and Eleanor of England.
 The marriage could only be concluded after prolonged negotiations between King Philip II of France and Blanche's uncle John, King of England.

 Campaign of 1214

-In 1213, Louis occupied two towns in Flanders, St. Omer and Aire, which led to animosity between Louis' father, Philip II, and Count Renaud of Boulogne.
-By 1214, Philip II of France, was facing an alliance consisting of King John of England, Emperor Otto IV, Count Renaud of Boulogne and Count Ferdinand of Flanders.
-Facing a two front war, the first attack coming from Flanders led by Otto, Renaud and Ferdinand, supported by the Earl of Salisbury would march south-west, while the other attack from Poitou, under John, would march north-east towards Paris.
+In 1213, Louis occupied two towns in Flanders, St. Omer and Aire, which led to animosity between Louis's father, Philip II, and Count Renaud of Boulogne.
+By 1214, Philip II of France was facing an alliance consisting of King John of England, Emperor Otto IV, Count Renaud of Boulogne and Count Ferdinand of Flanders.
+Facing a two-front war, the first attack coming from Flanders, led by Otto, Renaud, and Ferdinand and supported by the Earl of Salisbury, would march south-west, while the other attack from Poitou, under John, would march north-east towards Paris.

 Louis was given command of the front against John in Poitou.
-The first part of the campaign went well for the English, Louis being outmanuevered by John, and losing the city of Angers by the end of June.
+The first part of the campaign went well for the English, Louis being outmaneuvered by John, and losing the city of Angers by the end of June.
 When John besieged the castle of Roche-au-Moine, a key stronghold, Louis was forced give battle against John's army.
-When faced against Louis' forces, the local Poitevin nobles refused to advance with the king; left at something of a disadvantage, John retreated back to La Rochelle.
+When faced against Louis's forces, the local Poitevin nobles refused to advance with the king; left at something of a disadvantage, John retreated back to La Rochelle.
 Shortly afterwards, Philip won the hard-fought Battle of Bouvines in the north against Otto and John's other allies, bringing an end to John's hopes of retaking Normandy.